-Main Campus - The Advanced Placement Physics C course articulated with Mercy College forms the first part of the college sequence for students majoring in the physical sciences, computer sciences, engineering and pre-med.
+The Advanced Placement Physics C course forms the first part of the college sequence for students majoring in the physical sciences, computer sciences, engineering and pre-med.
 It includes an in-depth study of electricity and magnetism.
 The sequence is usually paralleled by mathematics courses that include calculus.
 Methods of calculus are taught and used whenever appropriate in formulating physical principles and in applying them to solve physics problems.
-The sequence is more intensive and analytic than the Advanced Placement Physics 1 course.
+The sequence is more intensive and analytic than the College Physics course.
 Students meet double period/single period/double period on alternating days.